keptn/keptn.github.io/content/docs/0.7.x/operate/install/index.md

 </p>
 </details>

-<details><summary>Any other Kubernetes derivate</summary>
+<details><summary>Any other Kubernetes distribution</summary>
 <p>

-Keptn should run on any other Kubernetes derivate as it only consists of Kubernetes deployments, services, RBAC rules, and PVCs.
+Keptn should run on any other Kubernetes distribution as it only consists of Kubernetes deployments, services, RBAC rules, and PVCs.
 However, if you are facing problems, please let us know on https://slack.keptn.sh.

 </p>